 In a basic sense, technical analysis is using a stock’s chart to forecast future price movement.
 While not always accurate, it can help traders make decisions on what to do with stocks.
 Technical analysis may be more often used in trades that involve short-term price movements, such as forex markets.

-In a more, dare we say it, technical sense, technical analysis is “a trading discipline employed to evaluate investments and identify trading opportunities by analyzing statistical trends gathered from trading activity, such as price movement and volume,” according to Investopedia.
+In a more, dare we say it, technical sense, technical analysis is a way to evaluate stocks by analyzing trends, such as price and volume.

 Technical analysis uses charts to look for patterns and signals that may indicate whether to buy, hold or sell a stock.
 It is based on the historical trading history of the stock being analyzed.

 The Three Assumptions of Technical Analysis

 1. History Tends to Repeats Itself

 Technical analysts follow the assumption that history repeats itself, so you can make predictions about what a stock’s price will do historically.
 Chart patterns will show analysts how the price has changed over time to predict what may happen in the future.